2020 Dixie Vodka 400: Television

-The Dixie Vodka 400 will be carried by Fox in the United States.
-Mike Joy and 2012 Homestead winner Jeff Gordon will cover the race from the Fox Sports studio in Charlotte.
+The Dixie Vodka 400 was carried by Fox in the United States.
+Mike Joy and 2012 Homestead winner Jeff Gordon covered the race from the Fox Sports studio in Charlotte.
 Matt Yocum handled the pit road duties.
 Larry McReynolds provided insight from the Fox Sports studio in Charlotte.

 Radio

-MRN will have the radio call for the race, which will be simulcast on Sirius XM NASCAR Radio.
-Alex Hayden and Jeff Striegle will call the action of the race for MRN when the field raced down the front straightaway.
-Dave Moody will cover the action for MRN in turns 1 & 2, and Mike Bagley will have the call of the action from turns 3 & 4.
-Winston Kelley and Steve Post will cover the action of the race for MRN on pit road.
+MRN had the radio call for the race, which was simulcast on Sirius XM NASCAR Radio.
+Alex Hayden and Jeff Striegle called the action of the race for MRN when the field raced down the front straightaway.
+Dave Moody covered the action for MRN in turns 1 & 2, and Mike Bagley had the call of the action from turns 3 & 4.
+Winston Kelley and Steve Post covered the action of the race for MRN on pit road.